 5 Sidney Sussex

-I had a hard time picking my fifth favorite for this list of the best Cambridge colleges to visit.
+I had a hard time picking my fifth favorite Cambridge college to visit.
 Every time I stopped by a new college, it would become “one of my favorites.”
 Almost all of the colleges have something I love, but in the end, Sidney Sussex felt fitting as our back window looks out onto the tree tops of Sidney’s college garden.
 It took me far too long to actually see what else was behind the tall brick fence and realize all that I’d been missing.
 Sidney has wisteria vines climbing fences, a long set of arches lining the walkway in Cloister Court, and the skull of its former student, Oliver Cromwell, Lord Protector of England, buried under the ante-chapel (though you obviously can’t see it, it’s still interesting knowing it’s there).

 That’s the beauty and mystery of Cambridge; what seems like just a small space between the fence and the street reveals itself to be an impossibly green and tranquil sanctuary with history to discover, something that feels both miles and centuries away from the busy road on just the other side.